-Frequently Asked Questions
+Frequently Asked Questions:

-1. If a plan is required under subsection 40(6) of the Act to reduce accrued benefits to meet the prescribed tests for solvency of the plan, could a remaining transfer deficiency hold back also be subject to a reduction?
+1. If a negotiated cost pension plan is required under subsection 40(6) of the Act to reduce accrued benefits to meet the prescribed tests for solvency of the plan, could a remaining transfer deficiency also be subject to a reduction?

 Yes.
-In the case of such a plan, the employer's liability with respect to the funding of the plan is limited pursuant to a collective bargaining agreement or contract.
+In the case of a negotiated cost plan the employer's liability with respect to the funding of the plan is limited pursuant to a collective bargaining agreement.
 Where the employer's liability is so limited, the plan must provide for the reduction of benefits to ensure that the plan meets the prescribed tests for solvency, subject to the approval of the reduction by the Superintendent.
 Any remaining transfer deficiencies would be treated in the same manner as other accrued benefits and should be taken into consideration when reducing benefits.
 However, neither the commuted value of the benefit that was initially transferred out of the plan nor the transfer deficiency payments made prior to the reduction of benefits would be subject to a retroactive reduction.

-- 2. If the commuted value of the benefit less the transfer deficiency is transferred out of the plan, can the remaining transfer deficiency be paid out the next day or soon thereafter without the employer remitting sufficient monies to the plan to cover the deficiency? - No. The transfer deficiency that has been held back must be paid within 5 years of the date of the initial transfer or when the plan becomes solvent, whichever comes first.
-The hold back may be paid in instalments over the 5-year period; however, the expectation is that the hold back not be paid out faster than the deficiency is expected to be amortized.
-The employer may also remit to the plan the amount required to eliminate the transfer deficiency and pay the transfer deficiency immediately. - 3.
-Can the administrator of a designated plan transfer 100% of the commuted value out of the plan pursuant to section 32 of the Act even if the solvency ratio is less than 1:1? - No. There are no exemptions for designated plans in the Act or Regulations.
-If the solvency ratio of a designated plan is less than 1:1, the transfer deficiency must be calculated and held back as required by section 28 of the Regulations.
-The transfer of the remaining transfer deficiency would have to be made within 5 years or when the plan becomes solvent, even if additional solvency payments are restricted under the Income Tax Act and Regulations.
+2. If the commuted value of the benefit less the transfer deficiency is transferred out of the plan, can the remaining transfer deficiency be paid out the next day or soon thereafter without the employer remitting sufficient monies to the plan to cover the deficiency?

+No. The transfer deficiency that has been held back must be paid within 5 years of the date of the initial transfer or when the plan becomes solvent, whichever comes first.
+The hold back may be paid in instalments over the 5 year period; however, the expectation is that the hold back not be paid out faster than the deficiency is expected to be amortized.
+The employer may also remit to the plan the amount required to eliminate the transfer deficiency and pay the transfer deficiency immediately.

+3. If a plan has elected solvency relief under section 36.1 of the Regulations, do the transfer deficiency rules still apply during the period that the solvency payments are suspended?